 Located on The University of Texas at San Antonio's (UTSA) Downtown Campus, the SFCC was created with the primary purpose of serving San Antonio's urban downtown area as well as the surrounding communities.
-The primary goal of the center is to help improve the lives and lessen the burdens of lowincome families and individuals through high-quality counseling and mental-health educational services.
-We are also dedicated to helping graduate counseling students acquire clinical training experiences that reflect the diverse needs of society.
+The SFCC continues to service the community and provides counseling services to undergraduate and graduate students in the College of Education and Human Development (COEHD).
+We are dedicated to helping graduate counseling students acquire clinical training experiences that reflect the diverse needs of society.